NeonSpork/weather_display/README.md

 ![alt text](https://i.imgur.com/MVdSSnAl.jpg "The finished product")

 #### Disclaimer
 Use at your own risk.
-It should work fine, but I can't guarantee no bugs :) Also, I'm fairly new to python and coding in general so go easy on me.
+It should work fine, but I can't guarantee no bugs :)

 ## Equipment used
 * Raspberry Pi Zero W